How to Practically use Interactive Videos: 10 Examples

 Shoppable video is an incredibly useful tool in the world of e-commerce.
 With links and clickable products within the video, you can ensure that customer’s convert more easily by removing the amount of time and effort it takes them to complete a purchase.

 An interactive video, or a linear style video, is great for showing off products and creating a fabulous brand image.
 The addition of shoppable features that allow customers to click directly onto the products that they’re being shown removes a lot of the effort associated with the customer journey.
-This streamlines the entire process and turn an engaging experience into one that can directly affect the level of sales gained from a video campaign.
+This streamlines the entire process and turns an engaging experience into one that can directly affect the level of sales gained from a video campaign.

 Practical uses of shoppable videos can be seen throughout the e-commerce world, with products being displayed on-screen as part of a narrative and the user being able to click on each product to bring up more information, size options, colours, price and the option to buy.
-Some shoppable content even takes you directly to a cart full of the items you’ve added during the video, further removing the friction between content and purchase.
+Some shoppable contents even takes you directly to a cart full of the items you’ve added during the video, further removing the friction between content and purchase.

 6. Adaptive Quizzing